kevlar-kt/kevlar/README.md

 ## Design
-Each kevlar package contains custom implementations for what it has to scan for, but they all share the same overall structure to make it easy to work with.
+Each kevlar package contains custom implementations for what it has to scan for, but they all share the same overall structure, to make it easy to work with.
 Once you learn how to use a package, then you can transfer that knowledge to the other ones.

 ``` mermaid
 graph LR